 Identification of an original topic and development of a senior research paper or alternative project in environmental science.
 Preparation and presentation of a paper or project based on independent research and analysis.
-Work to be conducted in conjunction with a member of the ENVR faculty.
+Work to be conducted in conjunction with a member of the environmental science faculty.
 Prerequisite: senior standing in ENVR and permission of instructor.
-Offered annually spring semester.
+Offered annually in the spring semester.
 (4 sem. hrs.)